shariful-alam/office-management-solution/api_docs/BUDGETS.md

 ## Show_all_expenses

-Show all expenses of the paramatererized month and year if the login user have access.
+Show all expenses of the paramatererized month and year.

 * **URL:** `/api/budgets/show_all_expenses.json?month=3&year=2020`